freddiehaddad/assembly/README.md

 would suffice to achieve our goal returning us to the moment we entered `foo`.

-However, this is one observation that leads to another minor optimization that saves us the step of executing the `add` instruction.
+However, one observation reveals a minor optimization saving us the step of executing the `add` instruction.

 Notice that the next instruction